slamora/brackets-wiki/Notes-on-CodeMirror.md

+**Note:** This document is somewhat out of date.
+It will be updated once we've merged with CodeMirror v3.
+See [CodeMirror v3 Integration](https://github.com/adobe/brackets/wiki/CodeMirror-v3-integration) for more info.

 The [Brackets fork of CodeMirror](http://github.com/adobe/CodeMirror2) has a number of fixes and features that we've added in order to support Brackets.
 We're working with Marijn Haverbeke to get these into the [main CodeMirror master](http://github.com/marijnh/CodeMirror2).

 Merged features